KnicKnic/K8s-Storage-Plugins/flexprovisioner/readme.md

 For more info on Flexvolume see [SMB & iSCSI windows FlexVolume plugins](../flexvolume/windows)

+## Requirements
+Remote powershell needs to be enabled.

 ## Deploying
 * Build flex-provisioner.exe
      * See [build](build)